 want to live until they die.
 Click here to buy.
 'Provenance' by Ann Leckie

 Yes, Ann Leckie's books are closer to the traditional "space opera" genre, complete with travel between planets and interstellar conflict.
 But if you enjoy political intrigue, daring prison breaks, and epic tales of war and thievery, then you're going to enjoy

 Provenance.
 It's part comedy of manners, part mystery, all science fiction adventure.
 Click here to buy.
 'Record of a Spaceborn Few' by Becky Chambers

 It's been a long time since the human race left Earth, and humanity has finally been accepted into the wider galactic community.
 Some are more than ready to ditch their spaceship fleet for life in alien cities.
 Others don't want to leave the only home they've ever known—even as disaster approaches.
 Chambers' sci-fi is both funny and inventive, a great jumping off point for anyone who feels iffy about leaving their home atmosphere.

-You should really go back and read the first two books in the Binti series, but The Night Masquerade is the newest installment of Binti's story.
+really go back and read the first two books in the Binti series, but The Night Masquerade is the newest installment of Binti's story.
 Our protagonist has returned to her home planet after surviving the violent threat of the Meduse, but what she finds is far from a peaceful, pleasant hero's welcome.
 Instead, Binti is now up against a foe that can hardly communicate.
 The Binti series is truly creative science fiction, full of wildly weird world-building and a complex main character with a whole lot on her plate.
+Click here to buy.